 3. Consider your nutrition

 Immediately after the race it's important to eat a small snack.
 While it's tempting to feel you deserve to eat whatever you like after a marathon, it's worth eating healthily.
-As Jenny Hadfield of Runner's World says
+Jenny Hadfield of Runner's World recommends the following:-

 "Post-race is more about getting in about 200-300 easily digested calories from carbohydrates and protein to maintain blood sugar levels, replenish muscle glycogen, and repair muscle tissue.
 Half of a turkey sandwich, carrots, and almond butter or pretzels will do the trick.
 If it’s a hot race, try liquid recovery drinks.
 If it’s cold, soup gets the job done.
 Continue to nibble on balanced snacks and meals that include three to four parts carbohydrate to one part protein.
 Sip fluids during the day to rehydrate."